-Pastor Luke grew up in the suburbs of Baltimore MD.
+Pastor Luke Herche grew up in the suburbs of Baltimore MD.
 He got his BFA in Children’s book illustration from the University of the Arts in Philadelphia.
 Although Luke had heard the Gospel during his childhood and assumed he was a Christian, it was during his first year of art school that Jesus used a campus study and an invitation to a local church to challenge Luke’s complacency.
 During that time, Luke began to realize what the good news about Jesus’ coming to earth, bearing our sin, dying and rising again, really meant for him.

 After art school he earned his MDIV from Westminster Theological Seminary.
 During seminary Luke met and married Debra Joy.
 Debra has her BS from Drew University in biology and her MA in Immunology from the University of Pennsylvania.
 Luke and Debra were married December 28, 2002 and have four boys: Thomas Obadiah, Nathaniel John, Andrew Adam, and Jeremiah James.
 Also during seminary Luke taught Bible classes at an inner-city Christian high school.
 Since then he has worked at Starbucks, pastored a PCA church in North Dakota, and led a college ministry at an Evangelical Free Church.